pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

     }
 </style>

-Choosing the right cloud engineering platform is critical.
+Choosing the right infrastructure as code platform is critical.
 We want you to have the best information possible to pick the solution that fits your needs.

 ## What is Pulumi?

-Pulumi’s universal infrastructure as code platform helps teams tame the cloud’s complexity using the world’s most popular programming languages (TypeScript, Go, .NET, Python, and Java) and markup languages (YAML, CUE).
+Pulumi is an open source infrastructure as code platform that helps teams tame the cloud’s complexity using the world’s most popular programming languages (TypeScript, Go, .NET, Python, and Java) and markup languages (YAML, CUE).

 ## What is Terraform?

-Terraform provides open-source [infrastructure as code](/what-is/what-is-infrastructure-as-code/) software for cloud service management with a consistent CLI workflow.
+Terraform provides [infrastructure as code](/what-is/what-is-infrastructure-as-code/) software for cloud service management with a consistent CLI workflow.
 Terraform allows you to write, plan, and apply changes to deliver infrastructure as code.

 <div class="rounded shadow-md" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">
     <iframe